Trending Topics

 Police1 resource: 4 police boot buying considerations

-4. UNDERSHIRTS
+4. Undershirts

-Chafing on the chest is a thing, especially when you have a sports bra rubbing against the skin from the pressure of the vest and/or plates for extended periods of time and in extreme heat.
+Chafing on the chest is a thing, especially when you have a sports bra rubbing against the skin from the pressure of the vest and/or plates for extended periods and in extreme heat.
 Females, in general, tend to chafe more in the chest area than males.
 Purchasing and wearing an undershirt made of good quality abrasion-resistant fabric will help to reduce chafing in the boob area.
 (Thanks Officer G.E. for making sure I added this one!)

-This is a good thing to have for anyone you might meet who needs it, but for the purposes of this article, I’ll talk about it for human trafficking victims, prostitutes and runaways.
+This is a good thing to have for anyone you might meet who needs it, but for this article, I’ll talk about it for human trafficking victims, prostitutes and runaways.
 Many victims from these groups feel more comfortable talking with female officers than male officers.
 Of course, this is not always the case, but in general, it tends to be that way.
 Never pass on the opportunity to make a difference here.
 Put together some simple drawstring bags that have a travel toothbrush and toothpaste, a bottle of water, feminine pads and tampons, shampoo and conditioner, body wash and crackers.
-You can use these bags as you begin to build relationships in your patrol area and let some of these victims know that you are in-tune with the basic items they might need.
+You can use these bags as you begin to build relationships in your patrol area and let some of these victims know that you are in tune with the basic items they might need.

 You have read in general a lot in this article because I mean it.
 We all know some people are the opposite of “in general” statements, which helps to make this world awesome.
 There are so many more tips I could share and will save those for another time.
 Train on!